Arquivotheca/PDOS/readme.txt

 FUTURE DEVELOPMENT
 ------------------

+The Linux INT 80H calls could be supported by PDOS/386.
+Along with ELF modules.
+To implement sbrk() PDPCLIB needs to have MEMMGR defined and implement a ReSupply function.
+PDOS needs to use memmgrRealloc().
+However, Linux only supports brk() as a syscall (sys_brk, function 45 decimal) so it is not clear how that is supposed to work.

 Use INT 15 AX=E820 to see how much memory is available. http://www.ctyme.com/intr/rb-1741.htm
 This has a problem in that protintp.c is only expecting